cwainczak/towerdefense/README.md

 # Features
 * Provides a fully-function Java Tower Defense game to Android users.
 * Uses MySQL to store player highscores in the AWS cloud.
-* Designed with multi-threading to seperate logical and graphical interfaces.
+* Designed with multi-threading to separate logical and graphical interfaces.

 # Demonstration